mesosphere/dcos-docs-site/pages/1.13/administering-clusters/securing-your-cluster/index.md

 Depending on your cluster environment, this may include:
 - using physical or virtual subnets to isolate [DC/OS Security Zones](#security-zones);
 - using router firewalls or security groups to restrict access to ports;
-- using firewall software (e.g. `iptables`) on the nodes to restrict access to ports.
+- using firewall software (for example, `iptables`) on the nodes to restrict access to ports.

 Use these mechanisms to provide the following connectivity:
 - between master nodes: allow connections on all ports.